Yes, Madam (1985 film): Production

 According to Rothrock, the airport scene was shot at Kai Tak Airport in three nights between 12:00 midnight and 5:00 a.m. to avoid airport traffic.
 The film's finale took 30 days to shoot.
 Rothrock sustained a head wound during her fight scene with Dick Wei.
 When filming resumed after her wound was stitched up, a stand-in for Wei was brought in to film the shot of Rothrock doing her scorpion kick on Wei's character, presumably because Wei was anticipating payback from her.

 The film's score was composed by Romeo Diaz.
-Diaz would work with director Yuen again on his other films including Fong Sai Yuk (1993).
 The score also featured parts of the soundtrack from John Carpenter's film Halloween (1978).

 Release

 Yes, Madam was released in Hong Kong on 20 November 1985.
 The film grossed HK$10,019,862 at the box office, becoming the 21st-highest grossing-film of the year in Hong Kong.
 The popularity of both Yes, Madam and Royal Warriors lead to a small wave of Hong Kong film companies to make their own films featuring fighting females such as the In the Line of Duty and the Black Cat film series.
 The film was released in the Philippines by Asia Films as The Super Cops on 28 January 1988.